Social and Personality Development in Infancy

 Earliest months of life – smile, laugh, vocalize

-Nine- to twelve-month-olds – present and accept toys & play social games like peek-a-boo
+Nine- to twelve-month-olds – present and accept toys & play social games like

 Mirror Neurons